Milton Keynes Central railway station: Platforms and layout

-The station is generally accessible: there are no unavoidable steps and there are lifts from the concourse to each platform.
-As with all mainline railway stations, passengers with mobility limitations may need to pre-book assistance to get from the platform to the train.
+The station is generally accessible; there are no unavoidable steps and there are lifts from the concourse to each platform.
+As with all main line railway stations, passengers with mobility limitations may need to pre-book assistance to get from the platform to the train.
 Ticket gates are in operation.

-Local facilities and interchange
+Transport interchange

-The station building has a shop and café.
-There are other shops and restaurants on the south side of the station square.
-There are a number of hotels on Midsummer Boulevard (which begins opposite the station and leads up into the central business district).

 The station forecourt is the terminus or key intermediate destination for many bus services; almost all local and district bus services stop there.
 These services are operated mostly by Arriva Shires & Essex as well as some routes by Stagecoach East and a number of independent operators.
 Numerous bus services each hour traverse Midsummer Boulevard, connecting the station to the shopping centre, the theatre and Xscape.

-Stagecoach East operate four major long-distance coach routes from here.
-Their route 99 express service runs to Luton Airport via Luton railway station, providing a direct link between the West Coast Main Line and the Midland Main Line.
-Route X5 route between Oxford and Bedford stops here, as do their X4 and X7 interurban bus routes to Northampton, Leicester and Peterborough.
-Arriva Shires & Essex also operate route X60 to Aylesbury, which terminates at the station.
-(National Express services run from the Milton Keynes Coachway, about 4.5 mi away, served from this station by the 300 bus or the X5.)
+Bus services from the station also provide connections to Dunstable, Luton and Luton Airport, via the Luton to Dunstable Busway.
+Stagecoach East operates four major long-distance bus routes from Milton Keynes Central.
+Their route MK1 express service runs to Luton Airport via Luton railway station, providing a direct link between the West Coast Main Line and the Midland Main Line.
+Route X5 route between Oxford and Bedford stops here, as does their X6 service to Northampton, with connections to Leicester and Peterborough.
+Arriva Shires & Essex also operate route X6 (formerly the X60) to Aylesbury via Buckingham.
+(National Express services run from the Milton Keynes Coachway, about 4.5 mi away, served from this station by the 3 or the X5.)

+Local facilities

+The station building has a shop, with others and restaurants on the south side of the station square.
+There are a number of hotels on Midsummer Boulevard, which begins opposite the station and leads up into the central business district.

-The Milton Keynes redway system, a comprehensive network of cycle/pedestrian shared use paths, connects to the station and its cycle parking facilities.
+The Milton Keynes redway system, a comprehensive network of cycle/pedestrian shared use paths, connects to the station and its bicycle parking facilities.

-Also in the station forecourt, there is a taxi rank (to the left on exit) and a pick-up space for private hire cars (to the right), plus limited (very) short term parking.
+Also in the station forecourt is a taxi rank and a pick-up space for private hire cars, plus limited short term parking.
 There are multi-storey car-parks to the north and south of the station.
 Parking in the surrounding streets is heavily restricted to discourage commuter parking.

-The station square itself is a favourite site for skateboarding and freestyle BMX and as a result the granite facings of the planting surrounds have suffered from the continuous bumping and grinding.
+The station square itself is a favourite site for skateboarding and freestyle BMX and, as a result, the granite facings of the planting surrounds have suffered from the continuous bumping and grinding.
 This has lessened somewhat since the opening of a dedicated skateboarding park (Sk8 MK) close to the former central bus station.